 You can bring a motion to modify parenting time if the other parent has been convicted of certain crimes or a crime where the underlying factual basis has been found by the court to include an act of domestic violence that constitutes a potential threat or endangerment to the child, the other parent, or any other person granted parental responsibility by the court.
 The court will suspend the offending party’s parenting rights unless the offending parent can prove at a hearing that it is in the best interests of the child for them to keep parenting time.
 If you are requesting the Court to restrict the other party’s parenting time (without a criminal conviction as described above) then a higher standard of endangerment to physical health or significant impairment to the child’s emotional development will apply.

 Modification of Decision Making

-The longer you wait to speak to a Colorado family law attorney the higher your chances are of inadvertently giving up your legal rights.
+The longer you wait to speak to a Colorado family law attorney, the higher your chances of inadvertently giving up your legal rights.